 - Engaging in illegal activity on the property

 Having spent several months patiently discussing payment and/or remediation options to no avail, the landlord moves on to the eviction process.
-This involves placing an Official Notice on the tenant’s front door and hiring an attorney to file the eviction papers in court.
+This involves placing an Official Notice on the problem tenant’s front door and hiring an attorney to file the eviction papers in court.

 Now comes the wait.
 When you eventually get in front of a judge, you get to present your evidence.
 Should your problem tenant choose to do so, they may present their side as well.
 If the judge grants you a “set out,” the bailiff, landlord, and movers will meet at the property to execute the eviction and remove the tenant.
 In some cases, landlords may contact authorities to be present for this step.
 Use your judgment.